ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 # Acknowledgements

-The vast majority of this document is inherited from RFC 3230, so thanks to J. Mogul and A. Van Hoff for their great work.
+The vast majority of this document is inherited from [RFC3230], so thanks to J. Mogul and A. Van Hoff for their great work.
 The original idea of refreshing this document arose from an interesting discussion with M. Nottingham, J. Yasskin and M. Thomson when reviewing